-- The defendant took somebody else’s property.
+- The defendant took somebody else’s property

-- The property was taken from another person’s possession and “immediate presence.”
+- The property was taken from another person’s possession and “immediate presence”

-- The property was taken against that person’s will.
+- The property was taken against that person’s will

-- The defendant used force or fear to take the property or to prevent the person from resisting.
+- The defendant used force or fear to take the property or to prevent the person from resisting

-- The defendant intended to deprive the owner of the property permanently or keep it for an extended period of time.
+- The defendant intended to deprive the owner of the property permanently or keep it for an extended period of time

 In California there are two degrees of robbery.
-First degree robbery includes carjacking, a robbery which occurs inside an inhabited dwelling, and robbery of a person who is using just used an ATM machine.
+First degree robbery includes carjacking, a robbery which occurs inside an inhabited dwelling, and robbery of a person who is using or has just used an ATM machine.
 All other robberies are considered second degree robbery.

-A first degree robbery can carry a maximum prison term of nine years (more if a firearm is involved).
+A first degree robbery conviction can carry as punishment a maximum prison term of nine years (and more if a firearm is involved).
 Second degree robbery convictions carry a maximum prison term of two, three or five years.